gsam1/rp-assist/README.md

 ### Frontend can't connect to backend

-1. Check backend is running: `docker-compose ps`
+1. Check backend is running: `docker compose ps`
 2. Verify ports are not in use
 3. Check browser console for errors